bigmoby/ml_model_component/README.md

 ### How to test it

+1. Add an MQTT integration for an already configured mqtt running broker.

-1. Send a MQTT message with this payload `1,2,3` to this topic `home-assistant/ml_model`
+2. Send a MQTT message with this payload `1,2,3` to this topic `home-assistant/ml_model`.

-2. Read in `ml_model.model_outcome` sensor state the model outcome
+3. Read in `ml_model.model_outcome` sensor state the model outcome.

 [releases-shield]: https://img.shields.io/github/release/bigmoby/ml_model_component.svg
 [releases]: https://github.com/bigmoby/ml_model_component/releases